bigmlcom/bigmler/docs/index.rst

     bigmler --multi-label --models multilabel/models \
             --test data/test_multilabel.csv

-will retrieve the set of models created in last example and use them in new predictions.
-For these three cases too, the ``--labels`` flag can be set to a comma-separated subset of the labels to restrict the labels we want to predict.
+will retrieve the set of models created in the last example and use them in new predictions.
+In addition, for these three cases you can restrict the labels to predict to a subset of the complete list available in the original objective field.
+The ``--labels`` option can be set to a comma-separated list of the selected labels in order to do so.

-Also, the ``--model-tag`` can be used as well to retrieve multi-labelled models and predict with them::
+Finally, the ``--model-tag`` can be used as well to retrieve multi-labelled models and predict with them::

     bigmler --multi-label --model-tag my_multilabel \